 Medicare Counseling and so much more… The Health Insurance Counseling and Advocacy Program (HICAP) is a free service of PASSAGES that helps people with Medicare issues regardless of age.
-Maintained by state registered, trained staff counselors and volunteers, this critical program provides hands-on objective information and problem resolution in relation to Medicare, Medicare Advantage plans, and supplemental plans such as Medigap, prescription drug plans, government assistance programs, and long-term care insurance.
-For more information about how HICAP Medicare counselors can help you go to California Health Advocates website.
+Maintained by state-registered, trained staff counselors and volunteers, this critical program provides hands-on objective information and problem resolution about Medicare, Medicare Advantage plans, and supplemental plans such as Medigap, prescription drug plans, government assistance programs, and long-term care insurance.
+For more information about how HICAP Medicare counselors can help you go to the California Health Advocates website.

 Medicare: Policy, Advocacy, and Education

-Click on links below to learn about these Medicare topics:
+Click on the links below to learn about these Medicare topics: